 The Water District has constructed an air stripper at the largest of three water wells to remove TTHM's from our water.
 This air stripper is highly efficient at removing TTHM's and has reduced the TTHM's, but the complex nature of the equipment has presented problems in maintaining continuous operation, resulting in not yet achieving compliance with the TCEQ rules.
 The problem at this location is being addressed as quickly as possible.
-In addition, District staff and consultants are studying ways to add air strippers at our other two active wellsite's.
+In addition, District staff and consultants are studying alternate ways to remove TTHM's from our water.